 Note that almost all states require basic liability coverage.
 The Insurance Information Institute (III) provides a state-by-state listing of minimum limits for auto liability insurance on the Internet at: www.iii.org.
 See For More Information below.
 Remember, your state's requirement is a minimum—it's up to you to determine how much insurance you really need.

 Two types of liability insurance are offered:

-Bodily injury liability protects you in the event it's determined you are responsible for an accident in which someone is injured or killed.
+Bodily injury liability protects you in the event it's determined you are responsible for an accident in which someone were is injured or killed.

 Bodily injury and property damage liability may also be shown as a combined single limit (CSL).
 The combined single limit (CSL) number is the maximum dollar coverage (e.g., $100,000) for bodily injury and property damage combined, no matter how many people are involved or the amount of property damage.
 Note that all limits are per accident.

 Many states require drivers to carry a minimum amount of liability insurance, approximately 20,000/40,000/10,000.
 That means $20,000 to cover injuries to any one person, $40,000 total for all injuries, and $10,000 for property damage.

 Collision insurance pays for damage to your car that results from colliding with another vehicle or object, or from a vehicle rollover.
 Your car is covered no matter who caused the accident.

 Comprehensive coverage pays for damage to your car caused by something other than a collision.
 This includes theft, vandalism, collision with animals, and disasters such as fire, flood, and hail.
 Collision and comprehensive insurance usually do not pay for the entire loss.